gkpotter/Sublime-TinyCodeCounter/README.md

 ## Settings

 All of the settings are documented in the [settings file](https://github.com/gkpotter/Sublime-TinyCodeCounter/blob/main/TinyCodeCounter.sublime-settings).
+You can override the defaults by navigating to `Preferences > Package Settings > TinyCodeCounter > Settings` in Sublime Text.